Language-Power/Replication_Augmented/datasets/README.md

 Contains the entire corpus of newspaper articles from *Le Monde*, used to produce the prediction curve (Figure 4, p.
 23 of the paper).
 Each csv file contains all articles for a given decade (file were split on size grounds).

+**The content of newspaper articles are protected by copyright.
+We have removed them from the public repo. **